 The desire to manufacture equipment immediately emerged, in parallel with the first repairs.
 It will first be a modest 1×12 cabinet, equipped with a Celestion speaker, then several amps and finally the first effect pedal, the result of several nights of research and development: the Sable.

 In 2013, the workshop moved to Nantes and gradually took the form of a real company.
-Today it is in Vouvray, a few kilometers from Tours, that I operate with the help of my wife, Léa.
+Today it is in Brittany, that I operate with the help of my wife, Léa.